Chile - Things to Do in Chile in December

 Perfect coastal weather with temperatures around 20°C (68°F) and ocean breezes.
 December is when local artists update murals before summer tourist season, so street art is at its freshest.
 Coastal walks are comfortable all day without northern Chile's extreme heat.

 Booking Tip: Walking tours typically $25-45 per person for 3-4 hours.
-Book morning tours (9am-12pm) to avoid afternoon crowds from explore Santiago day-trippers who arrive after lunch.
+Book morning tours (9am-12pm) to avoid afternoon crowds from Santiago day-trippers who arrive after lunch.

 Central Valley Wine Harvest Experiences